 This proves the point, that the pen is stronger then the gun

 The gun kills and brings pain

 The pen express thought and educates to make a difference

 I will make it

 Through the heat of the noon

 I will survive to see the cooling sunset

 Through the darkness of the shadowy night

 I will survive to see the dawn, once again

 To leave, this place one day, with a weapon

 Then to return, one day, with a weapon

 I shall give back to the place I once called home

 Because I hold the greatest weapon any person can have

 EDUCATION!

-As I read Moshin's poem to John he nodded when hearing, 'How many more funerals do we have to go to?'
-He continued to nod while softly saying 'yeah' at various parts.
+As I read Moshin's poem to John, he nodded when hearing, 'How many more funerals do we have to go to?'
+He continued to nod, softly saying 'yeah' at various parts.
 When I finished reading, I looked up at John to see him in thoughtful reflection.
 I asked what stood out for him.
-He could relate to the pain and struggle to survive and the helplessness of not knowing how to escape the spiral of poverty, constant crime, deaths ... and the tears.
+He could relate to the pain and struggle to survive, and the helplessness of not knowing how to escape the spiral of poverty, constant crime, deaths and tears.
 John sighed stating, 'Really we're the same in many ways'.
-When I asked his thoughts about 'EDUCATION being the greatest weapon', he agreed that education was vital and what many young men needed to fight with in order to survive.
+When I asked his thoughts about 'EDUCATION' being the 'greatest weapon', he agreed that education was vital and what many young men needed to fight with in order to survive.
 'Yeah ... education comes first!'
-John emphasised.

-As I witnessed the effects of the poem and words on John, it became clear that Moshin's story was not just an individual story.
+As I witnessed the effects of the poem on John, it became clear that Moshin's story was not just an individual story.
 Their lives were now linked even though they would never meet each other.
-Moshin's story represents the experience of many young men such as John.
-With Moshin's words relating to John, they became joined in something broader - effects of poverty, friends from the hood dying, gun violence, the pen offering a different kind of weapon, and the vital importance of education.
+Moshin's story represents the experience of many young men like John.
+With John relating to Moshin's words, they became joined in something broader - effects of poverty, friends from the hood dying, gun violence, the pen offering a different kind of weapon, and the vital importance of education.

-Knowing Moshin's writing had led to a powerful resonance for John, I asked if he might be interested in also creating a poem for other young people who have been experiencing similar experiences and difficulties.
+Knowing Moshin's writing had a powerful resonance for John, I asked if he might be interested in also creating a poem for other young people who have been experiencing similar difficulties.
 John was intrigued but uncertain about his ability to write poetry.
-In his interest to hear more about my idea I explained, 'I could put together a poem using all of your words.
-Would this be of interest to you knowing it could benefit other young people who have also gone through hard times and faced injustices?
-Just as Moshin's poem helped you...you too could help others.
+In response to his interest in hearing more about my idea I explained, 'I could put together a poem using your words.
+Would this be of interest to you, knowing it could benefit other young people who have also gone through hard times and faced injustices?
+Just as Moshin's poem helped you, you too could help others.
 What do you think?'

 John was sparked by the idea of making a contribution to the lives of other young people.
 And so we started to plan the writing.
 John decided which themes would be important to include and very much liked the thought of using the metaphor of 'storms' throughout the writing.
-Thus from my counselling notes, reviewing our conversations together, and John coming up with words and phrases of hope to help others to prepare for and resist 'storms', the following poem was produced:
+Thus from my counselling notes reviewing our conversations together, and John coming up with words and phrases of hope to help others to prepare for and resist 'storms', the following poem was produced.